-Negative and Positive Egalitarianism can diverge in both same and different number cases.
-An example of a same number case is that Negative Egalitarianism will always consider populations like A bad from the perspective of egalitarian concerns, whereas some version of Positive Egalitarianism might evaluate such populations as good, e.g., when the involved inequality is so small that its negative value is outweighed by the positive value of the equal relation.
-As we shall see, however, these views come apart even more in different number cases.
+Negative and positive egalitarianism can diverge in both same- and differentnumber cases.
+An example of a same-number case is that negative egalitarianism will always ascribe negative egalitarian value to populations like A, whereas some version of positive egalitarianism might ascribe positive egalitarian value to such populations, for example, when the involved inequality is so small that its negative value is outweighed by the positive value of the equal relation.
+As we shall see, however, these views come apart even more in different-number cases.
 Moreover, these views are substantial positions that rule out some positions regarding the value of equality (more on this below).